Senior Leadership Team

 bill maher canisius

-Bill Maher is vice president and director of Athletics & Recreation at Canisius University, where he is responsible for the leadership of the College’s 20 NCAA Division I programs.
+Bill is responsible for the leadership of the College’s 20 NCAA Division I programs.
 He has over 30 years of experience in higher education and intercollegiate athletics including 19 years in the role of director of athletics.
 Prior to his appointment at Canisius in 2005, Maher spent seven years in administrative roles at the University at Buffalo, including two years as the interim director of athletics.
 An alumnus and former student-athlete at Canisius, Maher also holds a master’s degree from East Stroudsburg University.
 He has extensive committee service experience at both the NCAA and conference level and currently serves as chair of the Buffalo Sports Commission.